unGlue helps parents set screen time limits on any device

 UnGlue is currently free, with plans to generate revenue in the future through optional, premium services, including perhaps, a family component to help get mom and dad off their phones, too.

-The Venice-based startup, co-founded by former docstoc employee, Alexander Zherdev (CTO), has raised $1.5 million in seed funding led by Arena Ventures, with Amplify.LA, Baroda Ventures, and Webmaker Partners.
+The Venice-based startup, co-founded by former docstoc employee Alexander Zherdev (CTO), has raised $1.5 million in seed funding led by Arena Ventures, with Amplify.LA, Baroda Ventures and Webmaker Partners.

 0